My Ectopic Pregnancy Story

 A few hours later, I got a slightly stronger positive, and then, not one hour later, I started spotting.

 I was in absolute despair by this stage.
 I knew you can’t get a false positive on a home pregnancy test (or that it’s very rare, anyway), so I was pretty sure I was pregnant now, but… well, if there’s such a thing as a little bit pregnant, I was it.
-It seemed very obvious to me that this very fragile little pregnancy wasn’t going to last, so, over the next few days I tried to steel myself for what I assumed was the inevitable miscarriage.
+It seemed very obvious to me that this very fragile little pregnancy wasn’t going to last, so, over the next few days I tried to steel myself for what I assumed was the inevitable miscarriage, and NOT the ectopic pregnancy story I’d always feared would happen to me.

 The nurse in charge of that unit is called Jill, and she is one of the nicest people I’ve ever met.
 This was some small comfort to me as I sat in a hospital room, just a few hours later, having my blood taken for the very first time in my life.